oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 ### Summary

-This feature will allow passthrough of host devices to guest
+This feature will add host device reporting and their passthrough to guests.

 ### Owner